Big tech cloud exit checklist

 • Multicloud: diversify, but be ready to juggle.

-Select your toolkit
+☐ Select the toolkit

 • Orchestration: Kubernetes, Nomad, or a stiff gin.